Boss to Coach Conversation 2 of 5

 “A well managed talent becomes a strength, but a mismanaged talent becomes a detriment.”

-One tool that can aid understanding is knowing your strength theme’s balconies and basements.
+One tool that can aid understanding is knowing where your strength themes can help or hinder.
 Strengths are simply dominant characteristics.
-Therefore you can use them effectively (a balcony) so they become your competitive advantage, or you can mismanage them so they become disadvantages (a basement).
+Therefore you can use them effectively (to help) so they become your competitive advantage, or you can mismanage them so they become disadvantages (to hinder).

 Print the following guide and for your Top 5 strengths